Kaufmann, Eugen Carl 1892 - 1984

 From 1931 to 1933 he worked as an architect in Kharkhov and Moscow, USSR.
 In 1933 his contract expired.
 By this time, the National Socialists had come to power in Germany, and as he was Jewish, Kaufmann decided that it would not be safe to return to Berlin.
 He, therefore, emigrated with his family to England in summer 1933.

 A year after his arrival in London he formed an architectural partnership with Frederick Edward Towndrow (1897-?).
 Subsequent projects by Towndrow & Kaufmann included housing in Wimbledon, Angmering-on-Sea and Gerrards Cross; shops and commercial premises for Moss Bros., Rothmans and others; and extensions to schools in Hampstead and, with Godfrey Samuel, Otterden, Kent.
-Kaufmann was also for a period Director of Research for the Housing Centre.
-Following the outbreak of World War Two in 1939, Kaufmann's partnership with Towndrow was dissolved.
+A house in Wimbledon designed by Kaufmann in collaboration with Elisabeth Benjamin (1908-1999) is discussed in The Modern House in England by F.R.S.
+Yorke (London: The Architectural Press, 1947 pp. 40-41).

-During the war Kaufmann worked for Herefordshire County Council on temporary housing schemes for evacuees from London.
+During the war, Kaufmann worked for Herefordshire County Council on temporary housing schemes for evacuees from London.
 Following the war, he resumed private practice in London.
 He retired in 1967 and died in London, England, on 21 June 1984.

 Worked in